pavanbsp/ICTS-Management-System/README.md

 **P** – Processing<br/>
 A request will move to this stage when
 1. A request is placed by a staff/ICTS staff.
-2. A request is approved by HOD. in this stage request will be automatically(by algorithm) alloted to ICTS staff.<br/>
+2. A request is approved by HOD.<br/>
+in this stage request will be automatically(by algorithm) alloted to ICTS staff.<br/>
 **C** – completed<br/>
-A request moves to completed stage when processing is completed by ICTS staff.
+A request moves to completed stage when processing is completed by ICTS staff.<br/>
 ![User manuel](https://github.com/pavanbsp/ICTS-Management-System/blob/main/User%20manual.png)

 #### Screen Shots